madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 You might be wondering why not just write that and get a promoted version of `max`{.haskell} just as we did with data types and kinds?
 It's an excellent question and this syntactic dichotomy is another reason why people don't like type-level programming in Haskell.
-In Idris or Agda, that is exactly how it works.
+In Idris and Agda, you can write one function and use it for both terms and types.

 The problem is multifaceted.
-For one thing, type families existed in GHC since 2007, whereas data type promotion was added in 2012, and the mandate for moving term and type levels closer is fairly recent.
+For one thing, type families existed in GHC since 2007, whereas data-type promotion was added in 2012, and the mandate for moving term and type levels closer is fairly recent.
 Further, adding type-level computation into Haskell is an after-thought, so you need to retrofit the syntax.
 On top of that, the behaviour of type families is different than